Differences in individual perceptions and level of consensus

 WHY A MEASURE OF INDIVIDUAL PERCEPTION?

-It is very important to understand that no team member or manager has a 100% accurate view of their collective.
+It is important to understand that no team member or manager has a 100% accurate view of their collective.
 Perceptions are biased and naturally lead to perception gaps.
-These gaps generate tensions and misunderstandings within a team and limit collective performance.
+These gaps generate tensions and misunderstandings within a team and limit collective effectiveness.

-The important thing here is to be aware of them, and to correct them.
+It is important to be aware of these, and to work towards aligning them.

-⚠️ ATTENTION : Entitled facilitators have access to the manager's perception only.
+⚠️ ATTENTION : Authorized facilitators have access to the manager's perception only.

-The individual perception of a team member is never accessible except to him or herself via the team results email.
+The individual perception of a team member is never accessible, except to them via the team results email.

 DIFFERENCES IN INDIVIDUAL VERSUS TEAM PERCEPTION: